The absence of gender rules

 Why this project

-I’m a portrait photographer and I mostly work on projects about social activism.
+I am a photographer and a lot of my time involves working on projects about social activism.

 Zizo Magazine is an online magazine from and by gay, trans, intersex and queer people.

 On the 11th of February 2020, they wrote an article about my gender diversity project, you can find the link here.

 This is Sven